shakiraweir/BookHub/README.md

 ### CRUD
 - Fix update function

 - Add ability for user to update and delete their own discussion posts

+- Since this is a demo app that is not in full production, provide a way to use the app without user login/signup for learning purposes

 ### Bonus Features
 - Incoporate a public API from Amazon or Google that allows users to quickly search for their book and upload the corresponding image, title, author and description, rather than manually typing them in